ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 library introduces new features to analyse the GPU memory footprint. https://pytorch.org/docs/stable/torch_cuda_memory.html#generating-a-snapshot .
-The AnemoiProfiler integrates these new features through a custom callback 'MemorySnapshotRecorder'.
+The AnemoiProfiler integrates these new features through a custom callback ``MemorySnapshotRecorder``.
 The memory snapshot generated is a pickle file that records the state of allocated CUDA memory at any point in time, and optionally record the history of allocation events that led up to that snapshot.
 Captured memory snapshots will show memory events